jdoleary/Spellmasons/TasksCurrent.md

 ## bugs

+- Probability 0 can still spawn if the roll rolls 0
 - The get hit Animation can sometimes bring golems off their location
   - Sometimes after shake due to damage animation a golem will move an entire cell to the left
 - Bug: Verified, when I alt tab it desyncs